Electrodermal activity: Different units of EDA

 EDA reflects both slow varying tonic sympathetic activity and fast varying phasic sympathetic activity.
 Tonic activity can be expressed in units of electrodermal level (EDL or SCL), while phasic activity is expressed in units of electrodermal responses (EDR or SCR).

 Phasic changes (EDR) are short-lasting changes in EDA that appear as a response to a distinct stimulus.
+Tonic activity (EDL) is the slow-moving baseline level of EDA that varies over tens of seconds to minutes, independent of any distinct stimulus.
 EDRs can also appear spontaneously without an observable external stimulus.
 These types of EDRs are referred to as "nonspecific EDR" (NS.EDR).
 The phasic EDR is useful when investigating multifaceted attentional processes.

-Tonic changes (EDL) are based on the phasic parameters.
-The spontaneous fluctuations of nonspecific EDR can be used to evaluate tonic EDA.
-More specifically by using the frequency of "nonspecific EDR" as an index of EDA during a specific time period, e. g.
-30–60 seconds.
+Although the frequency of nonspecific EDRs within a defined time period (e.g. 30–60 seconds) can be used as one index of tonic EDA, the tonic and phasic components reflect physiologically distinct processes rather than different views of a single signal.
+Functional neuroimaging indicates that tonic skin conductance level and phasic skin conductance responses are associated with dissociable neural systems: tonic SCL covaries with activity in the ventromedial prefrontal and orbitofrontal cortices, whereas the rate of change in electrodermal activity reflecting phasic SCRs is associated with a more distributed network including the anterior cingulate, insula, thalamus and lateral prefrontal cortex.
 Tonic EDA is considered useful in investigations of general arousal and alertness.

+Because the two components operate on different timescales, with tonic SCL changing gradually over tens of seconds to minutes, and phasic SCRs appearing as brief responses lasting only a few seconds, they index different aspects of sympathetic activity and are typically analysed separately.
+A range of decomposition methods have been developed to separate the continuous signal into its tonic and phasic components, allowing each to be quantified independently.

 Uses

 EDA is a common measure of autonomic nervous system activity, with a long history of being used in psychological research.
 Hugo D. Critchley, Chair of Psychiatry at the Brighton and Sussex Medical School states, "EDA is a sensitive psychophysiological index of changes in autonomic sympathetic arousal that are integrated with emotional and cognitive states."
 Many biofeedback therapy devices utilize EDA as an indicator of the user's stress response with the goal of helping the user to control anxiety.
 EDA is used to assess an individual's neurological status without using traditional, but uncomfortable and expensive, EEG-based monitoring.

 It has also been used as a proxy of psychological stress.

 EDA has also been studied as a method of pain assessment in premature born infants.

 Often, EDA monitoring is combined with the recording of heart rate, respiratory rate, and blood pressure, because they are all autonomically dependent variables.
 EDA measurement is one component of modern polygraph devices, which are often used as lie detectors.

-The E-meter used by the Church of Scientology as part of its practice of "auditing" and "security checking", is a custom EDA measurement device.